 Conclusion

-The use of Tapinanthusglobiferusas antifungal agent is promising as the methanol leaf extract and its fractions showed excellent antifungal activity against some selected fungal species with n-butanol fraction being the most active.
+The use of Tapinanthusglobiferusas antifungal agent is promising as the methanol leaf extract and its fractions showed excellent antifungal activity against some selected fungal species with an n-butanol fraction being the most active.
 This study indicated thatT. globiferus has demonstrated good antifungal activity validating the ethnomedicinal claim for the use of the plant in the treatment of fungal infections.

 Conflict of interests